hyrise/sql-parser/README.md

 **Note:** You can also find a detailed usage description at this [blog post](http://torpedro.github.io/tech/c++/sql/parser/2016/02/27/c++-sql-parser.html).

 **Requirements:**
- * gcc 4.8+
+ * gcc 4.8+ (or clang 3.4+)

 To use the SQL parser in your own projects you simply have to follow these few steps.
 The only requirement for is gcc 4.8+.
-Older versions of gcc might also work, but are untested.
+Older versions of gcc/clang might also work, but are untested.

  1. Download the [latest release here](https://github.com/hyrise/sql-parser/releases)
  2. Compile the library `make` to create `libsqlparser.so`